google/proto-quic/src/tools/gn/docs/reference.md

   The precise behavior of declare args is:

-   1. The declare_arg block executes.
-Any variables in the enclosing scope are available for reading.
+   1. The declare_args() block executes.
+Any variable defined in the enclosing scope is available for reading, but any variable defined earlier in the current scope is not (since the overrides haven't been applied yet).

    2. At the end of executing the block, any variables set within that scope are saved globally as build arguments, with their current values being